flipxcrsp/flipxcrsp/README.md

 This space is where I keep track of the things I’m learning, testing, && occasionally breaking.
 I like diving into labs, tools, workflows, & products that solve problems (or sometimes create them).

-Most of what you'll find here isn't polished engineering work.
-It's experimentation, observations, & understanding how systems actually function once people start using them.
+Most of what you'll find here isn't polished work.
+It's going to be raw at first, refined over time.

+Experimentation, observations, & understanding how systems function once people start using them.

 Before technical concepts, certifications, or titles... there was usually a belief.
 A curiosity.
 A problem someone wanted solved.